JWChin-Lab/NGS-sample-prep/v2.0_Jun2023/Readme.md

 Extended protocols are generally written as pipetting nodes in Biomek and organised by SAMI (pipelining software) to access plate readers/thermocyclers etc. Screenshots of both are included.

+The Biomek FXp automation platform's deck layout and labware descriptions are contained within Biomek_deck.bif, Biomek_project.imp and...